Your Parent Guide to Dealing With a Controlling Child

 So Mum explains what the consequences might be and leaves the decision with Charlie.

 Rather than insisting and getting into a battle, she is allowing Charlie to think about his decision on the ride to school.
-Ultimately he will face the natural consequences in which there may be a lesson for him to learn.

 Reframing Your Child’s Need For Control

-For parents, reframing your child’s need for control can be an important skill to have in your armoury – if your usual approaches to your children’s behaviour don’t work, try β€˜reframing’ the situation.
-So, what does β€˜reframing’ mean and how can it help?
+For parents, reframing your child’s need for control can be an important skill to have in your armoury.

 dad and little boy eating ice cream

-ReframingΒ is about looking at a situation or behaviourΒ from another angle, through a different lens. Β The best thing you can do is get curious with your child.
 It may not be obvious from their behaviour what their worry or fear is.
 Use reframing to challenge assumptions and automatic thoughts about your child and why they are controlling.

-As a counsellor, some of the most purposeful work I see in therapy is when a client experiences a shift of perspective, a mindset shift. Β They get curious and are able to see a situation through a different lens which leads to different, better results.
+As a counsellor, some of the most purposeful work I see in therapy is when a client experiences a shift of perspective.

-If You Need More Help
+If You Have a Child With Control Issues and Need More Help

-Professionals such asΒ clinical psychologists, counsellors and psychotherapistsΒ can support and provide your child with strategies, interventions and skills to help them understand their relationship with control and how to manage it.
+Professionals such as clinical psychologists, counsellors and psychotherapists can support and provide your child with strategies, interventions and skills to help them understand their relationship with control and how to manage it.

-Family Therapy
+Controlling Behaviour in Children: Family Therapy

 close up teen boy with badminton racket

-Dealing with a controlling child is something you can talk to other parents about. Β Parenting support groups are a great way to share experiences and gain better insight into how you can help your child with their issues. Β Ask your doctor or school about local groups that meet in person or on-line.
+Parenting support groups are a great way to share experiences and gain better insight into how you can help your child with their issues.

 Dealing with a controlling child may not be straightforward, taking time, patience and understanding from parents and others.

 Remember, a child exerting control is often due to a lack of confidence or belief that they are capable.
-Support them by helping to build their confidence. Β Nurture their strengths and reassure them with love and empathy.
+Support them by helping to build their confidence.
+Nurture their strengths and reassure them with love and empathy.

 Related Articles